 In order to modernise and improve the UK’s telecoms offerings, BT is in the process of switching off their traditional phone lines (both PSTN and ISDN).
 This is a vast project spanning years and is set to be complete by 2025.
 But, what does this mean for you, your business and your telecoms?

 The BT Switch Off – Everything you Need to Know!

-PSTN stands for Public Switched Technology Network and it’s the traditional landline setup you may currently have at your business.
+PSTN stands for Public Switched Telephone Network and is the traditional landline setup you may currently have at your business.
 ISDN, on the other hand, stands for Integrated Services Digital Network.

 - VoIP – Voice over Internet Protocol.
-This system allows you to make and receive audio phone calls over the internet.
-This is the most common IP system.
+This system allows you to make and receive audio phone calls over the internet and is the most common IP system.

 In technical terms, IP systems work by turning analogue voice into digital signals that are then transferred through the internet.

 How Will This Affect Your Business?

 As of last year (2020), you are no longer able to order or purchase a traditional PSTN or ISDN phone system from BT.
-If you are a current BT customer and your contract is up for renewal you will need to swap your current system for a VOIP system or look elsewhere for an alternative solution.
+If you are a current BT customer and your contract is up for renewal, you will need to swap your current system for a VoIP system or look elsewhere for an alternative solution.

 What Options do you Have?